A Story of Music, Truth, and Redemption

 The short stories in this anthology, which is a compilation of six short story competitions winner and runner up stories, were judged by high profile writers and reviewers, and I am honoured to be published beside such competent work.

-I’m very proud to announce that my short story ‘Brick Heart’ is in the Stories for Homes anthology.
-All proceeds from this anthology go to Shelter charity.
+I’m very proud to announce that my short story ‘Brick Heart’ is in the Stories for Homes anthology 1 and my story I never Wore a Watch is in the Stories for Homes Volume 2 anthology.
+All royalties from this anthology go to Shelter charity.

 Brick Heart is about an elderly woman facing housing problems, and the range of emotions she goes through.
-Every story in this anthology shines a light in the importance of home, and what it means to people.
+I never Wore a Watch examines the intersectionality of homelessness and learning difficulty, again through an elderly woman’s story.
+Every story in these anthologies shines a light in the importance of home, and what it means to people.

 Lookout for Stories for Homes on FaceBook and Twitter @storiesforhomes #storiesforhomes where details of events, reading and launches will appear.